-Archery Canada will appoint a Technical Delegate who will, together with other duties (ref Section AC 3.5.4.1.):
+Archery Canada will appoint a Technical Delegate who will, together with other duties (ref AC 3.5.4.1., Book 1):

-• monitor results reporting and ensure that correct results are posted.
+Monitor results reporting and ensure that correct results are posted.

-Judges appointed by the Archery Canada in the same manner and concurrently with the Outdoor Target Championships (see APP 2.6).
+Judges appointed by the Archery Canada in the same manner and concurrently with the Outdoor Target Championships (see Article APP3.2.4.4).

-UNDER REVIEW There will be at least 1 Judge for every 6 targets in the Field Championships.
+There will be at least 1 Judge for every 6 targets in the Field Championships.